Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.1.1 The provider designs new products, services (financial and non-financial), and delivery channels using insights from market and pilot studies, client feedback, and client outcomes data.

-In order to ensure suitability of your products, your clients are the best source of information.
-As you gather information through market research, satisfaction surveys, client focus group discussions, complaints and any other feedback system, your products should shape up to best fit their needs.
+Clients are the best source of information - gathered through market research, satisfaction surveys, client focus group discussions, complaints and any other client feedback system - to design client-centric products/services and their distribution channels.

 Sources of information